 Plus Models – Models between size 12-18.
 This is a growth areas with the increase in awareness of super skinny models.

-Catalogue – Generally this is modeling clothing for websites and catalogues of retails stores.
-Models in catalogues are selected to fit the target audience of the clothing being modeled.
+Catalogue – Generally this is modelling clothing for websites and catalogues of retails stores.
+Models in catalogues are selected to fit the target audience of the clothing being modelled.
 Shoots can last anything from a couple of hours or over the period of weeks.
 Depending on the amount of outfits to be covered.
 An advantage of this type of work is you can have a longer career.
 You could model up until you are in old age as clothing companies aim ranges at all age groups.

 Character – exactly as it sounds, the model is required to look like some sort of job could be anything from a builder to a solicitor.
 Just depends what is required for the images.
 Can be very lucrative.
 Celebrity doubles can make

 A model release is a legal waiver signed by the subject of a photograph to waive their rights to the images and grant permission to the photographer to publish in one form or another.
 There are three types:

 Adult Release: This is the form most commonly referred to as a “model release”.
 The language of this release is intended for use by models over the age of 18 years.